Recursive-Logic-Core/SLAP/README.md

 1. **Zero Syntax Overhead:** Only semantic data and explicit prefix markers exist.
 Whitespace within identifiers is strictly prohibited (use `_`).
 2. **Deterministic Single-Pass Parsing (**O(N)**):** Evaluated strictly line-by-line using a lightweight state machine.
 No lookaheads, no backtrack buffers, no bracket-balancing.
-3. **Cascading State Inheritance:** Attributes defined at a higher node automatically cascade down through all subsequent child nodes until the context is explicitly reset by a new root entity.
+3. **Cascading State Inheritance & Dynamic Scope:** Attributes defined at depth $N$ attach to the active node at that depth and automatically cascade down into all subsequent child nodes declared *after* them.
+Prior siblings remain immutable.
 4. **Visual Depth Indexing:** Structural hierarchy is declared at index `0` of each line.

 ---